Taapaca: Religion and mining

 Mountain worship is to this day practiced by Andean people.
-Climbers in 2002 discovered a figurine made of seashell on Taapaca's summit: such figurines were very important to the Inkan people for rain rituals.
+Climbers in 2002 discovered a figurine made of seashell on Taapaca's summit: such figurines were very important to the Incan people for rain rituals.
 The figurine was encountered within an outline made of rocks; further Inkan ruins were discovered 200 m away from the summit on the northwest ridge.
 The figurine was probably emplaced to obtain a supply of water, since the Inkans believed that mountains controlled weather and thus the fertility of animals and plants.
 Taapaca was an Inkan mountain sanctuary, and the mountain is still said to protect the community of Putre.

 Taapaca has deposits of sulfur in its summit area.
 Starting in the 1930s the Empresa Azufrera Taapaca ("Taapaca Sulfur Company") active in Putre mined this sulfur on Taapaca, and Taapaca's crater became the site of the Cánepa and Cía mining camp.
 This mining activity employed a significant number of the people in Putre.